Lansing Tax Lawyer

 The IRS and the state have many resources at their disposal for collecting unpaid taxes.
 You might have already received a demand letter, but they can do far worse than that.
 They can place liens on your property, garnish your paycheck, and take money out of your bank accounts.

 In addition, the government can seize your personal property.
 They can take your boats, vehicles, and real estate.
-They won’t hesitate to use these tools to get your Lansing tax debt paid.
+They won’t hesitate to use these tools to get your Lansing tax liability paid.

-How Can You Resolve Your Back Tax Debt?
+How Can You Resolve Your Back Tax Liability?

 You could also be eligible for penalty interest abatement.
 This is a program the IRS and state offer in which they remove all or some of the penalties and interest on your tax bill, making it easier for you to pay them back.